by John Salt - Updated September 2025

 First up is the OLED display.
 It's wonderfully crisp and easy to see.
 Not only that, the display screen is actually glass which I didn't realize for a couple weeks.
 I figured it was plastic and would easily scratch like most other cheap plastic displays.
 Only while doing a proper clean after it was getting so dirty I couldn't stand looking at the fuzzy glow anymore, did I notice it was in fact a small glass display cover.

-The down side is when using this mini soldering iron outside.
+The down side is when using these mini soldering irons outside.
 In bright sun, it's very hard to see the display without cupping it with your hand.
 An annoyance, but nothing that prevents you from using it.

-As easy as it is to change tips on the TS100, the effectiveness or usefulness of the little 1.5mm hex screw that holds the tip is questionable.
-I don't even use it to be honest and just rely on the contacts within the iron to hold the tip in place which seems to be working out fine.
+As easy as it is to change tips on the fly with the TS 101 & TS100, the effectiveness or usefulness of the little screw that holds the tip is questionable.
+I don't even use it to be honest and just rely on the contacts within the iron to hold the tip in place which has been working fine now for years.

 The available TS cartridge soldering tip selection is a little sparse.
-This might be limiting for more advanced electronic hobbyists, at least when compared to T12/T15 cartridge tip selection; but for most RC hobbyists and homer DIY'ers, not a problem.
+This might be limiting for more advanced electronic hobbyists and technicians, at least when compared to T12/T15 cartridge tip selection; but for most RC hobbyists and homer DIY'ers, not a problem.
 I would however like to see one more larger size of a wedge over the 2.4mm D24 one.

-There are currently seven (7) tips available for the TS100.
+To finish off, lets cover the direct drive soldering tip selection for these TS irons.
+The most popular and best value package in my opinion is their seven (7) tips for the TS100/101.
 They all go by the tip designation "TS", followed by the tip shape code.

 Firmware: